-Trust yourself, but always check: when you have completed the design and saved the file or received the ordered design - open the file on the big screen, remove all distractions and dig deep.
+Trust yourself, but always check: When you have completed the design and saved the file or received the ordered design, then open the file on the big screen, remove all distractions and dig deep.
 See details, borders, photos, and all elements separately and together.

-Be honest: when it's bad, don't say good - when it's good, don't say bad.
+Be honest: When it's bad, don't say it’s good – when it's good, don't say it’s bad.
 The visual must fulfil its purpose: to sell the product or service at the end of the day.
 At any rate, it has to bring back the money in the future.
-Especially since it is a creative, abstract and mystical field - approach it with common sense, logic and purpose.
+Especially since marketing is a creative, abstract and mystical field, approach it with common sense, logic and purpose.
 Visual communication is a tool: the clothes on your company's back keep you warm, create a first impression, and express content and personality.
 Don't chase trends, but keep up with the world.

 CHANNELS TO AN UNKNOWN CONSUMER